 Know the terms used to forecast winter weather conditions:

-Winter Storm Watch: Severe winter weather is possible in the affected area which may include snow, ice or dangerous wind chills.
+Winter-Storm Watch--Severe winter weather is possible in the affected area that may include snow, ice or dangerous wind chills.